s000ik/dependency-insight/README.md

 # Dependency Insight CLI Tool
-### dependency-insight npm package

 ## Overview

-`dependency-insight` (or `dep-insight`) is a tiny, powerful, and user-friendly command-line tool designed to help you audit, analyze, and manage your project's dependencies.
+`dependency-insight` is a tiny, powerful, and user-friendly command-line tool designed to help you audit, analyze, and manage your project's dependencies.
 It provides a wide range of features to ensure that your project uses the most up-to-date, secure, and efficient libraries.

 ## Features